-Career Opportunities at the Max Planck Institute for Biophysical Chemistry
+Career Opportunities at our Institute

 - The institute has introduced an MPI-BPC guest program, which offers the opportunity to apply for a two-year postdoctoral fellowship as a Manfred Eigen Fellow.

 - When the Manfred Eigen fellowship is expired, the postdoctoral period can be extended by up to three more years, with the postdoc then being employed by a regular contract.